-You also have the opportunity to incorporate the location into your wedding day, whether that means including local cuisine or local customs.
+You also have the opportunity to incorporate the location into your wedding day.
+This might mean including local cuisine or local customs into your wedding.
 It could also mean visiting multiple locations or local highlights on your wedding day, and having your wedding photos shot at various landmarks.

 5) Your Family and Friends Live Overseas